mahmmedn19/Solid-Principles/README.md

 ## HeadingFork the repository

-1.Create a new branch for your feature or bug fix 2.Make your changes
+ 1. Create a new branch for your feature or bug fix
+ 2. Make your changes
-3.Create a pull request
+ 3. Create a pull request

 ## HeadingLicense :page_with_curl: